Category: Between Two Worlds: Expat Life

 -

 Chai is going to be the next MatchaAn American TikToker posted a video of her walking in the snow, drinking chai from her flask with this caption.
-This white girl was drinking chai that was the correct shade of brown.
-I will give her credit where it’s due.
-I am proud of you.
-It really…
+But you see, I am a proud desi girl, and half my Instagram feed is Indians reclaiming their culture from the West.
+Someone is mad about the dupatta…

 -